itay830/touretteSyndrome/README.md

 Special thanks - To my teammates (won't say names :(   ).

 INSTRUCTIONS :
 For every tick there its own cure.
-Give the right cure to the student and don't let them wait for to long.
+Give the right cure to the student and don't let them wait for too long.
 Good luck.